 Plants growing in native bush, and those that can be seen at revegetation sites, such as Banksia integrifolia (Coast Banksia), Leocopogon parviflorus (Coast Beard-heath), Leptospermum laevigatum (Coast Teatree) and Bursaria spinosa (Sweet Bursaria), have dense flower heads. and are suitable for local gardens.

 These plants will attract and support a wide range of native pollinators that will be ‘buzzing’ with activity when the flowers bloom.
 The whole tree or shrub will seem ‘alive’.
 Other species plants have flowers that ‘stand alone’ more and if you look carefully at the bees in action you can enjoy their antics and flight paths as they go from one flower to another flower.

-Visit wsbn.org.au/orders if you have a special spot for these beautiful shrubs/small trees in your garden.
+Visit the WSBN orders page if you have a special spot for these beautiful shrubs/small trees in your garden.
 They are hardy, will tolerate sandy soil and will reward you with visitors that don’t need a cuppa!